mzazon/awesome-cloud-projects/gcp/serverless-gpu-computing-pipelines-run-gpu-workflows/serverless-gpu-computing-pipelines-run-gpu-workflows.md

    echo "✅ GPU inference service deployed: ${GPU_SERVICE_URL}"
    ```

    The GPU-enabled Cloud Run service is now active and ready to handle inference requests.
-With NVIDIA L4 GPU acceleration, this service can process machine learning workloads up to 10x faster than CPU-only alternatives while automatically scaling based on demand and billing only for actual usage.
+With NVIDIA L4 GPU acceleration, this service can process machine learning workloads significantly faster than CPU-only alternatives while automatically scaling based on demand and billing only for actual usage.

 3. **Create Data Preprocessing Service**: